kaliamdie/TIC-TAC-TOE-GAME/README.md

 # TIC-TAC-TOE GAME
-This is the screenshot for TIC TAC TOE Game.
+This is the screenshot of TIC TAC TOE Game.

 ![Image of TIC-TAC-TOE](tictac.png)
 ## How to play